Dean Alfange: American Labor Party

 Alfange served as head of the American Labor Party for several years in the late 1930s.
 In 1942, he received the nomination for Governor of New York.
-Though he received the nomination, the American Labor Party only officially fielded a candidate after Sen. James Mead, the man they had backed for the Democratic nomination, lost to John J. Bennett, Jr. in the primary.
+Though he received the nomination, the American Labor Party only officially fielded a candidate after Sen. James Mead, the man they had backed for the Democratic nomination, lost to John J. Bennett Jr. in the primary.
 Mayor of New York City Fiorello La Guardia supported Alfange in this election.
 Alfange finishing in third place with 409,047 votes, or about 9.7 percent of votes cast.
 With this figure, Alfange garnered more votes than any other American Labor candidate ever had or would again in a state-wide election; these votes were accused of splitting the liberal vote and thus playing a large role in Thomas E. Dewey's victory, however, Dewey won with a majority, garnering 52% of the vote.

 Liberal Party

-Alfange led a walkout against the Labor Party in 1944 when pro and anti-Communist factions within the organization came into increased conflict.
+Alfange led a walkout against the American Labor Party in 1944, when pro and anti-Communist factions within the organization came into increased conflict.
 This walkout led to the formation of the Liberal Party of New York.

 Republican

-Then Governor Nelson A. Rockefeller named Alfange head of the New York State Racing and Wagering Board in the early 1970s.
+Governor Nelson A. Rockefeller named Alfange head of the New York State Racing and Wagering Board in the early 1970s.
 He served until Hugh L. Carey abolished the board in 1975.